 - Your Goals

 Paint a picture of your target market.
-Look at their demographic.
-Consider their professional goals, life goals, their challenges.
+Look at their demographics.
+Consider their professional goals, life goals and their challenges.
 Study how they get information to make a purchasing decision.
-The answers to these questions will do more than help you decide on Inbound Marketing or Outbound Marketing.
-It will also point you to which marketing channel might be best for reaching them.
-If the right people don’t know about your product how can they buy it?
+The answers to these questions will do more than help you decide on inbound marketing or outbound marketing.
+It will also point you to which marketing channel is best for reaching them.
+If the right people don’t know about your product, how can they buy it?

 - When your target market prefers to consume information online. e.g Millenials.